-June 2018: The Poor People’s Campaign has concluded its first phase.
-The information below is from activities in the spring and early summer of 2018.
+The information below dates from the spring and early summer of 2018.

 Join the Poor People’s Campaign here.